 "Fulness of years, and children's children, Choose gold, herds, elephants, horses, Choose widely-extended rule upon the earth, Have thy life long as thou desirest.
-If this appear to thee acceptable instead of Then choose wealth, choose longite; Rule broad realms, Naciketas I give thee the fulness of al' pleasures.
-What mortal men obtain bu with difficulty, Choose every pleasure on v hich thy heart is set.
-Maidens here, with harps. with carriages, Fairer than men may he pe to gain, These g' ve ithee, the at they may do thee service; Ask nr . of deal .
-Naciketas."
+If this appear to the acceptable instead of that Then choose wealth, choose lonnite; Rule broad realms, Naciketas I give thee the fulness of al pleasures.
+What mortal men obtain bu with difficulty, Choose every pleasure on v with difficulty, hich thy heart is set.
+Fairer than men may br ope to gain, These g' ve fthee, $+\nu$ of deal vertice;